 Form #10784 does not take the place of the ICC Submission Forms.
-However, you can upload your Form #10784 as one of the files in your ICC Submission to save you from having to type out the same information twice.
-You will just need to fill out the required information at the top of the ICC Submission Form and then attach the Form #10784 with the remaining information.
+However, you can upload your Form #10784 as one of the files in your ICC Submission, so that you do not have to fill out all of the information on both forms.